mitchelloharawild/talk-ggextenders-ggtime/README.md

 with new grammatical elements for presenting temporal patterns.
 These elements can be composed together to create familiar visual idioms, and also recombined in new ways to create new informative plots.
-Temporal data requires special handling to highlight patterns arising from calender systems (much like the nuances of spatial, graph, and uncertainty visualisation).
+Temporal visualisation requires special handling to accomodate calendrical quirks (similar to spatial, graph, and uncertainty visualisation).
 In this ggextenders talk I will introduce some design-stage development of the ggtime package, and pose some technical discussion questions about engineering and designing ggplot2 extensions.

 #### Structure